View Upcoming Events

 Riding the Leadership Teeter-Totter

 The leader’s job is a schizophrenic balancing act between two extremes: fraternization and domination.
-Those two extremes can be visually explained as a teeter–totter.
+Those two extremes can be explained visually as a teeter-totter.

-leadership teeter totter tilted to the left
+leadership teeter-totter tilted to the left

 The leader who, in contrast, insists on controlling everything is someone most people don’t want to connect with.
 When that leader enters the room, employees tense up.
 They are on guard and hold back.
 They monitor the leader as he or she moves around the room, and when that leader leaves the room, they relax.